 Learning how to cook a ham is no different.
 Don’t get me wrong…I still love a good slow cooker ham.
 But every now and then I buy a spiral sliced ham and let it do its “slow cooking” in the oven.
 We’re talking today about how to make a tender, juicy ham with delicious glaze.

 Prepping for Easter?
 Check out our complete Easter dinner menu.

 My favorite type of ham is spiral sliced.
 They are super easy because it comes perfectly sliced in sizes ideal for sandwiches or serving.
 It also makes a beautiful centerpiece on your dinner table.
 Spiral sliced hams often come with a seasoning packet.
-I normally throw that seasoning packet away and make my own glaze, which we’ll talk about next!
+I normally throw that seasoning packet away and make my own glaze, which we’ll talk about next.

-Baste it several times while it cooks so that those delicious flavors get distributed all thr0ugh the meat.
+Baste it several times while it cooks so that those delicious flavors get distributed all through the meat.
 The part of the ham that is soaking in the juices will have the most flavor though.
 You could always turn the ham over part way through cooking so the whole ham has time to simmer in the juices.

 Slow cooker ham will not look as pretty as oven baked ham, but it will be tender and flavorful.